Myoclonic seizures in dogs

 Conclusion

 Myoclonus condition might be rare and scary, but it’s possible for your dog to still live a healthy, long life with it.
-The trick is in keeping the triggers away from him!
+The trick is in keeping the triggers away from them!

 References